It can be easy to mistake a file for a rasp if you are not that familiar with either tool.

 Although files can be used on wood, it is not recommended as they tend to clog and sometimes get the wrong type of effect.

-Rasps should be used on wood and not metal.
+Rasps are for woodworking; they should be used on wood and not metal.

-When working with wood, rasps are quite efficient and clog far less often compared to files.
+When working with materials like wood and plastic, rasps are pretty efficient and clog far less often than files.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.